mauromotion/thoughts-in-motion/_pages/now.md

 ### 💻 Work/Study

 - Currently focused on building my new skills as a web developer.
-- I'm finishing **CS50w**, gathering ideas for the "capstone" final project.
+- I'm finishing **Harvard's CS50w**, gathering ideas for the "capstone" final project.
 - Learning **React** and **Astro**, while planning to rebuild this website from scracth.
 - As a brilliant procrastination strategy in the last couple of months I've retrained myself to touch type with a different keyboard layout, specifically [Colemak-DH](https://colemakmods.github.io/mod-dh/).
 I'm at 50 wpm on average right now, and it is SO MUCH more comfortable and ergonomic than Qwerty.
 No regrets!

 ### 💪 Body

-- I've been training with weights at the gym pretty constantly, three times per week since February, learning a lot in the process and feeling much better.
+- I've been training with weights at the gym pretty consistently, three times per week since February, learning a lot in the process and feeling much better.
 - Running-wise, after keeping a good streak of 100k per month this year, in May I had to slow it down because of some soreness in my right glute.
 Turns out, alternating gym and running 6 days a week at (almost) 44 years of young age could be asking a bit too much to myself.

 ## 🧠 Mind